Poetry (magazine): Submission and editorial process

-Controversial article by John Barr
+Editorial controversies

-In September 2006, the magazine published an essay by John Barr, then president of the Poetry Foundation (2003–13), titled "American Poetry in the New Century," which became controversial, generating many complaints and some support.
-After having heard a talk Barr gave on the subject, Wiman had asked Barr to submit it to the magazine.
+2006 essay by John Barr

-"American poetry is ready for something new because our poets have been writing in the same way for a long time now.
-There is fatigue, something stagnant about the poetry being written today," Barr wrote.
-He added that poetry is nearly absent from public life, and poets too often write with only other poets in mind, failing to write for a greater public.
-Although M.F.A. programs have expanded greatly, the result has been more poetry but also more limited variety.
-He wrote that poetry has become "neither robust, resonant, nor — and I stress this quality — entertaining."
+In 2006, the magazine published an essay by John Barr, then president of the Poetry Foundation, titled "American Poetry in the New Century", which became controversial, generating many complaints and some support.
+After having heard a talk Barr gave on the subject, Christian Wiman asked Barr to submit it to the magazine.

-Barr suggested that poets get experience outside the academy.
-"If you look at drama in Shakespeare's day, or the novel in the last century, or the movie today, it suggests that an art enters its golden age when it is addressed to and energized by the general audiences of its time."
+"American poetry is ready for something new because our poets have been writing in the same way for a long time now", Barr wrote.
+He added that there was "fatigue" and "something stagnant" about contemporary poetry, and argued that poetry was nearly absent from public life because poets too often wrote only for other poets rather than for a broader public.
+Although M.F.A. programs had expanded greatly, Barr wrote that the result had been more poetry but also more limited variety, and that poetry had become "neither robust, resonant, nor — and I stress this quality — entertaining".

-Dana Goodyear, in an article in The New Yorker reporting and commenting on Poetry magazine and The Poetry Foundation, wrote that Barr's essay was directly counter to the ideas of the magazine's founder, Harriet Monroe, eight decades before.
-In a 1922 editorial, Monroe wrote about newspaper verse: "These syndicated rhymers, like the movie-producers, are learning that it pays to be good, [that one] gets by giving the people the emotions of virtue, simplicity and goodness, with this program paying at the box-office."
-Monroe wanted to protect poets from the demands of popular taste, Goodyear wrote, while Barr wants to induce poets to appeal to the public.
-Goodyear acknowledged that popular interest in poetry has collapsed since the time of Monroe's editorial.
+Barr also suggested that poets get experience outside the academy.
+Comparing poetry with drama in Shakespeare's day, the novel in the nineteenth century, and film in the twentieth century, he argued that an art enters a golden age when it is "addressed to and energized by the general audiences of its time".

-Wiman has said he agrees with many of Barr's points about contemporary poetry.
+Dana Goodyear, writing in The New Yorker, described Barr's essay as counter to the ideas of the magazine's founder, Harriet Monroe.
+Goodyear wrote that Monroe had wanted to protect poets from the demands of popular taste, while Barr wanted to induce poets to appeal to the public; she also noted that popular interest in poetry had declined since Monroe's time.
+Wiman later said he agreed with many of Barr's points about contemporary poetry.